mathjax/MathJax/mathjax/docs/rst/start.rst

 MathJax <configuration>`.

-If you are trying to use MathJax in blog or wiki software or in some other content-manangement system, you might want to read about :ref:`using MathJax in popular platforms <platforms>`.
+If you are trying to use MathJax in blog or wiki software or in some other content-management system, you might want to read about :ref:`using MathJax in popular platforms <platforms>`.

-If you are working on dynamic pages that include mathematics, you might want to read about the :ref:`MathJax Application Programming Interface <mathjax-api>` (it's API), so you know how to include mathematics in your interactive pages.
+If you are working on dynamic pages that include mathematics, you might want to read about the :ref:`MathJax Application Programming Interface <mathjax-api>` (its API), so you know how to include mathematics in your interactive pages.

 If you are having trouble getting MathJax to work, you can read more